 Canada’s PR points requirement is a variable number that changes at every Express Entry draw.
-In the latest Express Entry draws, the minimum CRS points cut-off was 442 CRS points.
+In the latest Express Entry draws, the minimum CRS points cut-off was 471 CRS points.
 This is not usually the degree to which the CRS cut-off is elevated but this has been the case for the past two draws.
-However, over the course of this year, the average Express Entry CRS points has stuck between the early to late 430s.
+However, over the course of this year, the average Express Entry CRS points has stuck between 470 to 471 for Federal skill workers in 2020 .
 If you are looking for the ideal time to apply for Canada PR, then there is no better time than now to do so.
-We say so because of the amazing news that has come of late in the Canada immigration world.
+PNP Programs have increased their draws and CRS has gone down as low as 300 in many of PNP programs.
 Calculate Your Points Free for Canada PR by filling our Eligibility Form Below:

-Note: The IRCC, which is Canada’s topmost immigration body, has announced that it intends to get in as many as 1,000,000 immigrants into the country by 2020.
+Note: The IRCC, which is Canada’s immigration body, has announced that it intends to get in as many as 1,000,000 immigrants into the country by 2022.
 Approximately 565,000 of these will be done through the Express Entry program, so those skilled immigrants who are looking to migrate to Canada within the next few years, and also want to have a good job to support themselves and their families in the country, should apply right now.
 Naturally, when the IRCC is looking to allow people entry in such large numbers, there must be a huge skill gap in the country that needs to be filled up.
 As we know that Canada’s economy is on the rise, we can see that employment opportunities are growing and with that, so is the competition for each position.
 If you want to get to Canada quickly, and by that we mean within one year, then get in touch with us at Nationwide Immigration services.
-We will help you not only make the perfect immigration application but also help you find a good job that will get you through as one of the top candidates for immigration.
+We will help you not only make the perfect immigration application but also help you find a good job through our job assistance program.

 The Express Entry system, Canada’s premier immigration program, was established in January 2015 and since then has become one of the most favoured immigration programs among international communities.
 Its rapid immigration process and various civic amenities make it one of the best and most rewarding immigration programs in the world.